omriLugasi/release-toolkit/docs/COMMIT_LINT.md

 # Release Toolkit Documentation
-> ***The best tool to handle release processes for mono repo and single repo projects.***
+> ***The best tool to handle release processes for mono repo and multi repo projects.***

 ## Overview
-In order to provide not only the release process also the day to day work with this tool we provide you the option to set commit lint restriction as part of your repository with the same configuration of the release toolkit.
+To support both the release process and day-to-day development, we offer the option to enforce commit linting restrictions using the same configuration file as the Release Toolkit.

 ## Usage
 In your `.husky/commit-msg` you can add the following: